cscorley/dissertation/chapters/4_proposed/1_flt.md

 The overall difference in our methodology and the standard methodology described in Section \ref{flt-background} is minimal.
 For example, compare Figures \ref{fig:snapshot-flt} and \ref{fig:changeset-flt}.
-In the changeset approach, we only need to replace the documents on which the topic model is trained while the remainder of the approach remains the same.
+In the changeset approach, we only need to replace the training documents while the remainder of the approach remains the same.

 The changeset approach requires two types of document extraction: the snapshot of the state of source code at a commit of interest, such as